The Who This Month! logo

 Baby Pete

-On the 19th, Pete Dennis Blanford Townshend is born ten days after V-E Day at the Central Middlesex Hospital Annexe in Chiswick, London to parents Cliff and Betty Townshend.
+On the 19th, Pete Dennis Blanford Townshend is born ten days after V-E (Victory in Europe) Day at the Central Middlesex Hospital Annexe in Chiswick, London to parents Cliff and Betty Townshend.

 April 1946